NiharMistry/Roll-The-Dice-Game/README.md

 images/: Directory containing dice images used in the game.

 =>Credits
-This game was created by [Your Name].
+This game was created by Nihar Mistry.